 1) make you an immediate offer on the house or 2) send the house to their buyers list and split the profits with you 50/50 when they sell it.

 Both are great options to flip your first house instantly.

 This homebuyer offered to send my house to their buyers list and split profits 50/50.
 Expected profit $5000-$9000.
 No work done by me.
 Good option to flip it immediately.

 Get a $5000 - $20,000 check that you can take to the bank and get ready to do it again.

 Put your hand on the screen.
 You know you want to.
 That probably took you 2-3 months in your spare time.
 Ready to do your next?
 I thought so.
 And you’ll start to see ways to do your next deal even faster.
 Maybe even one deal per month.

 You’re starting to see how this type of flipping could double your income, let you or your spouse quit their job, go on an extra vacation this year, pay off student loans, upgrade your ride.
 You pick!

 Flipping your first house is easier than you think.

 It’s really just a set of steps.
-Learning what areas are hot, how much marketing it takes to get 1 deal, and how to find a buyer is all you really need.
+Learning what areas are hot, how much marketing it takes to get 1 deal, how to manage leads in the DealMachine house flipping software, and how to find a buyer is all you really need.
 Once you do your first flip there will be tons of ways you’ll realize to make more money per deal and earn extra paychecks all the time.